 |Old Testament Course||New Testament Course|

 Students majoring in Theology complete 9 courses in Theology.
-These include: Two Biblical courses, two History courses (including TH 280 ), two Systematics courses ( TH 251 and TH 282 : Jesus Christ: God and Man), one Moral/Ethics course, and one Comparative theology course.
+These include: Two Biblical courses, two History courses (including TH 280 ), two Systematics courses ( TH 251 and TH 282 ), one Moral/Ethics course, and one Comparative Theology course.
 The remaining course is a Theology elective.
 Among these courses, Theology majors must take three seminars, at least one of which must be TH 401 .
 Exceptions to this policy can be made at the discretion of the department Chair and the Dean of the College.
 Every major must present, in the senior year, a research paper based on work done as part of the requirements of one of these seminars under the supervision of the professor who directed the seminar.
 The successful completion of a comprehensive examination is also required of theology majors.